 Reimbursement to the University of Personal Expenditure

 Where staff are required to reimburse the University for personal expenditure (e.g. private calls on a University mobile phone) reimbursement can be done via the University's OneStop (opens in a new window) system.
-Staff can elect to 'Pay Now' by credit card or 'Pay Later' via BPAY, pay by phone, in person at Australia Post or by mailing a cheque.
+Staff can elect to 'Pay Now' by credit card, 'Pay Later' via BPAY, pay by phone, pay in person at Australia Post or by mailing a cheque.

 Where personal expenditure has been accidentally incurred on a Corporate Card, staff are required to reimburse the University via OneStop, choose the expense type 'Private expenses to be repaid to the University' on their Expense Report and attach a copy of the OneStop receipt to the transaction.